Lodewijk Asscher: Amsterdam

-Netherlands
+National

 On 5 November 2012, he became Minister of Social Affairs and Employment and Deputy Prime Minister in the Second Rutte cabinet.
 In Amsterdam he was succeeded by Eberhard van der Laan (also PvdA).

 In September 2014, Asscher announced heightened scrutiny of four Dutch-Turkish organisations that he suspected of hindering integration, including a religious group, Millî Görüş.
 This led to the expulsion of 2 Dutch Turkish MPs from the Labour Party after they harshly criticised the move.

 On 9 December 2016, Asscher won the leadership of the Labour Party in an election against incumbent Diederik Samsom.
 He obtained 54,5% of the vote.
 In the Dutch general election of 2017, the PvdA suffered the biggest defeat in Dutch electoral history, receiving only 5.7% of the votes and losing 29 of its 38 seats.
 The PvdA did not rejoin the government after the election.
 Asscher was succeeded as Minister of Social Affairs and Employment by Wouter Koolmees in the Third Rutte cabinet, on 26 October 2017.
 While being the presumptive party leader for the 2021 parliamentary elections, Asscher withdrew as leader on 14 January 2021 with just two months before the election, due to his role as Minister of Social Affairs in the toeslagenaffaire (social benefits scandal).
+He later joined consultancy firm Van de Bunt as a partner.